timschott/interview-prep/algorithms/algorithms-notes.md

 * "largest sum of 5 consecutive elements"
 * "length of longest substring no repeated chars"
 * sliding window is helpful because it can reduce our time complexity from something like a 2 loop solution to a linear O(n)

+### Problem Approach, in general

+* what is the easiest solution?
+* what would a non-computer do to solve this?
+* only try to generalize from a simple solution
+  * *not* just off the cuff
+* does the problem repeat itself, in a way
+  * this is a tip off something like recursion may come in handy
+  * or at the very least, iterate until it's solved (with a while loop)

 ### Edge Cases, in general